maubanel/UE5-Hello-World/remove-player/README.md

 ##### `Step 17.`\|`SUU&G`| :large_blue_diamond: :small_orange_diamond: :small_blue_diamond: :small_blue_diamond:

-Now to reverse the direction we just make it `-20` degrees per second on the **z-axis** value and the camera will rotate in the opposite direction.
+Now to reverse the direction we just make it `-20` degrees per second on the **Rotation Rate | Z** value and the camera will rotate in the opposite direction.

 https://user-images.githubusercontent.com/5504953/125643160-362f4528-c409-40ba-b814-123ea675062a.mp4